Sasa-Byma/Engeto-Project-3/README.md

 Csv output file contains a header with each municipality code, municipality name, number of registered voters, accepted envelopes, valid votes and names of political parties.
 Each municipality numbers are on a separate line in an alphabetical order.

-An example of csv output for Nymburk county is to be found in the same directory.
+An example of csv output for Mělník county is to be found in the same directory.